-Tables are one possibility, besides formulas, that allow to specify a variable (velocity, temperature, etc) along another independent variable (e.g time or distance).
+By using a table input, users can specify a variable (velocity, temperature, etc) along with another independent variable (e.g time or distance).

-As for formulas, not every variable is allowed to be defined as a function of another variables.
+Not every variable is allowed to be defined as a function of another variable.
 If tables are allowed, you can find the icon of a graph next to the variable you want to define.

-Once the CSV file is updated, the variable for each column should be properly set.
-Values can be manually modified and rows/columns can be added/deleted by right click on any cell.
-The data from the table can always be downloaded pressing the icon next to ‘Browse files’.
+Once the CSV file is uploaded, the variable for each column should be properly set.
+Values can be manually modified and rows/columns can be added/deleted by right-clicking on any cell.
+The data from the table can always be downloaded by pressing the icon next to ‘Browse files’.

-For ‘Vector’ variables (e.g velocity) the table upload requires a CSV file with the independent variable and all 3 velocity component values in the order X, Y and Z for each point.
-Depending on the independent variable we can find two different types of table:
+For ‘Vector’ variables (e.g velocity) the table upload requires a CSV file with the independent variable and all 3 velocity components in the order X, Y, and Z for each point.
+Depending on the independent variable we can find two different types of tables: